pharo-ide/Calypso/Calypso-SystemPlugins-Breakpoints-Browser.package/ClyAddConditionalBreakpointCommand.class/README.md

-I am a command to add conditional breakpoint into methods.
+I am a command to add conditional breakpoint into particular source node..
 Condition is configured by block

 Internal Representation and Key Implementation Points.